xbc5/writing-portfolio/linux/qubes_vs_linux/README.md

 You may not put two and two together immediately, but the email attachment that you opened earlier exploited a bug in your email reader and installed malware to steal your secrets.
 The attacker then further compromised your password manager, which also stores your card details.
 They swiped it—along with 20 of your other passwords—and sold your card details on the black market for pennies.
 Now you're in a situation where you need to change 20 passwords, spend hours on the phone to the bank, get new cards, and hope that you've covered all of your bases.

-A [keylogger](https://en.wikipedia.org/wiki/Keystroke_logging), [Trojan horse](<https://en.wikipedia.org/wiki/Trojan_horse_(computing)>), or [remote exploit](https://en.wikipedia.org/wiki/Arbitrary_code_execution)—these are very real scenarios.
+A keylogger, Trojan horse, or remote exploit—these are very real scenarios.
 Software has bugs—some benign, some dangerous.
 It's thought that [for every one thousand lines of code, there is at _least_ one exploitable bug](https://stackoverflow.com/a/56043694).
 I don't know if you've ever counted how many lines of code are in your operating system, but let me save you some time: it's tens of millions—that's at _least_ tens of thousands of exploitable bugs.
 You only need to look at the [long list of reported CVEs](https://www.cve.org/CVERecord/SearchResults?query=Linux)—Common Vulnerabilities and Exposures—to realize that it's a revolving door.

 Software is no joke: it flies airplanes, runs ICU wards, handles trillions of dollars in bank transfers, and, of course, it runs your web browser that displays your cat videos.
 But you also work at a hospital, a bank, or a research lab at a prestigious university.
-A foot in the door is all that an attacker needs to kick off a high-profile [ransomware](https://www.fbi.gov/how-we-can-help-you/scams-and-safety/common-frauds-and-scams/ransomware) attack like [WannaCry](https://en.wikipedia.org/wiki/WannaCry_ransomware_attack).
+A foot in the door is all that an attacker needs to kick off a high-profile ransomware attack like [WannaCry](https://en.wikipedia.org/wiki/WannaCry_ransomware_attack).

 So you see, protecting your own system is as much about protecting your own bank account as it is about protecting the organization that trusts you with its secrets and credentials.
 This is why it's so important to consider something like Qubes if you are in a position of responsibility, and most of us are.